techbelle/the-little-mongodb-book/en/mongodb.markdown

 	db.hits.find();

 ## Multiple Updates ##
 The final surprise `update` has to offer is that, by default, it'll update a single document, which is why the shell helper is called `updateOne`.
-So far, for the examples we've looked at, this might seem logical.
-However, if you executed something like:
+For the examples we've looked at so far, this might seem logical.
+However, if you an update like this:

 	db.unicorns.updateOne({}, {$set: {vaccinated: true }});
-	db.unicorns.find({vaccinated: true});

-You might want to find all of your precious unicorns to be vaccinated.
-To get the behavior you desire, use `updateMany` helper which executes the `update` command with the `multi` option set to true:
+you might want to find all of your precious unicorns to be vaccinated.
+To get that behavior, use `updateMany` helper which executes the `update` command with the `multi` option set to true:

 	db.unicorns.updateMany({}, {$set: {vaccinated: true }});
 	db.unicorns.find({vaccinated: true});